Understanding Customer Churn

 Customer churn rate in different salary categories |

-High customer satisfaction- By gaining insights on churn rate across various customer categories, products can be redesigned, pricing can be modified as per customer category & will lead to higher customer satisfaction
+High customer satisfaction- By gaining insights on churn rates across various customer categories, products can be redesigned, pricing can be modified as per customer category & will lead to higher customer satisfaction.

-Low customer acquisition cost- Since analysis will give information about churn of various categories hence, product offering will be easy to design as per customer segment.
-It will be easier to attract customers to offerings and extra expenditure on promotional activities will be reduced
+Low customer acquisition cost- Since analysis will give information about churn of various categories hence, product offerings will be easy to design as per customer segment.
+It will be easier to attract customers to offerings and extra expenditure on promotional activities will be reduced.

-Prevention of loss of market share to competitions- Identifying products with high churn rate and mapping with the customer profile where churn rate is high can be utilised to plan better offerings & hence lost market share to competitors due to high churn can be mitigated
+Prevention of loss of market share to competition- Identifying products with high churn rate and mapping with the customer profile where the churn rate is high can be utilized to plan better offerings & hence lost market share to competitors due to high churn can be mitigated.

 Financial Services |